bogaczm/AI-on-Microsoft-Azure/ProcessandTranslateSpeech.md

 - Price model:

-  - The rules of pricing is quite complicated, so it is best to always check the web page before use.
+  - The rules of pricing is quite complicated, so it is best to always check the web page before use.This module is combined into bundle with many others.

+  - Free version - Standard (5 hours of audio per month)

     https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/